Prayer is to the soul

 Friday Evening Services

-On most Friday evenings, our service begins at 6:30 PM in the Chapel.
-All are welcome to join us in meaningful prayer.
+All are welcome to join us in meaningful prayer; please check this calendar for the time at which to join us for upcoming services.
 Each month our congregation also engages in the following special celebrations of Shabbat:

 Saturday Morning Services